mcruz206/LearnAI-Bootcamp/lab04.3-managing_models_with_aml/0_README.md

-# Manage Models with Azure Machine Learning Services
+# Manage Models with Azure Machine Learning Workbench and related services

 This hands-on lab guides you through managing and regtraining models using [Azure Machine Learning Services](https://docs.microsoft.com/en-us/azure/machine-learning/preview/overview-what-is-azure-ml) with the Azure Machine Learning Workbench.